We're Your Well Pump, Water Heater & Water Softener Professionals!

 Maybe yes … or no.

-A well pump isn’t always the source of no water in the house.
-Occasionally an underground electrical wire breaks – a very fixable issue.
+A well pump isn’t always the reason behind no water in the house.
+Sometimes an underground electrical wire breaks – a very fixable issue.
 Testing power connections is always the initial step undertaken by Kelly James Service.

-So will running water for hours at a time, such as filling a pool or watering grass.
-These activities can lower the underground water table which, if it drops too far, can cause the water-cooled pump to overheat.
+So will running water for hours in a row, such as filling a pool or watering grass.
+These activities can lower the underground water table which, if it plummets too far, can cause the water-cooled pump to overheat.

-The proactive decision – whether you have reduced water pressure in a house, or none at all – is to reach out to Kelly James Service.
-With more than three decades’ experience of providing water solutions, their team will get your water flowing again.
+The proactive measure – whether you have reduced water pressure in a house, or none at all – is to reach out to Kelly James Service.
+With more than three decades’ experience of providing water solutions, their team will get your water pouring again.
 It will be right back at your fingertips – exactly as you expect it to be.
 We are your proud Cedar Lake well pump service professionals!

 Call Kelly James Service for Well Pump Service near Cedar Lake, WI